neuralmagic/deepsparse/examples/flask/README.md

 You can leave that running as a detached process or in a spare terminal.

-This starts a Flask app with the DeepSparse Engine as the inference backend, accessible at `http://0.0.0.0:5543`.
+This starts a Flask app with the DeepSparse Engine as the inference backend, accessible at `http://0.0.0.0:5543` by default.

 The app exposes HTTP endpoints at:
-- `http://0.0.0.0:5543/info` to get information about the compiled model
+- `/info` to get information about the compiled model
-- `http://0.0.0.0:5543/predict` to send inputs to the model and recieve predicted outputs in response.
+- `/predict` to send inputs to the model and recieve predicted outputs in response.

 ### Client